-This report describes the certification result drawn by the certification body on the results of the EAL5+ evaluation of KOMSCO JK41 V1.0 KOR on S3FT9PS with reference to the Common Criteria for Information Technology Security Evaluation ("CC" hereinafter) [1].
+This report describes the certification result drawn by the certification body on the results of the EAL5+ evaluation of KOMSCO JK31 V1.1 on M7892 with reference to the Common Criteria for Information Technology Security Evaluation ("CC" hereinafter) [1].
 It describes the evaluation result and its soundness and conformity.

-The Target of Evaluation (TOE) is the composite product which is consisting of the certified integrated circuit chip (IC chip) provided by Samsung Electronics Co., Ltd. and embedded software (IC chip operating system(COS), Java Card APIs (JCAPIs), Java Card Runtime Environment (JCRE), Java Card Virtual Machine (JCVM), Card Manager, and Visa Global Platform APIs (VGPAPIs)) in accordance with the Java Card Platform (Open Configuration) specifications version 2.2.2 [6][7][8], the GlobalPlatform Card Specification 2.1.1 [9], and the Visa GlobalPlatform Card Specification version 2.1.1 [10].
-The TOE provides Java Card Platforms with Open Configuration for multiple applications by allowing them to be loaded and deleted, cryptographic services to be used by applications installed on the Java Card Platform.
+The Target of Evaluation (TOE) is the composite product which is consisting of the certified integrated circuit chip (IC chip) provided by Infineon Technologies AG and the embedded software (IC chip operating system (COS), Java Card APIs (JCAPIs), Java Card Runtime Environment (JCRE), Java Card Virtual Machine (JCVM), Card Manager, and Visa Global Platform APIs (VGPAPIs)) in accordance with Java Card Platform (Open Configuration) specifications version 2.2.2 [6][7][8] and GP/VGP specifications version 2.1.1 [9][10].
+The TOE provides Java Card Platforms for multiple applications by allowing them to be loaded, installed, and deleted, cryptographic services to be used by applications installed on the Java Card Platform.

-The TOE KOMSCO JK41 V1.0 KOR on S3FT9PS is composed of the following components:
+The TOE KOMSCO JK31 V1.1 on M7892 is composed of the following components: